afd/JavaTutorialQuestions/README.md

-# Programming 2: Ally's Tutorial Questions
+# Java Programming: Ally's Tutorial Questions

 The best way to learn a programming language and the concepts that underlie the language's design is to do *lots* of programming.